Liquid-crystal display: 2000s

-2000s–2010s

-In 2007 the image quality of LCD televisions surpassed the image quality of cathode-ray-tube-based (CRT) TVs.
-In the fourth quarter of 2007, LCD televisions surpassed CRT TVs in worldwide sales for the first time.
-LCD TVs were projected to account 50% of the 200 million TVs to be shipped globally in 2006, according to Displaybank.
+2010s

 In October 2011, Toshiba announced 2560 × 1600 pixels on a 6.1-inch (155 mm) LCD panel, suitable for use in a tablet computer, especially for Chinese character display.
 The 2010s also saw the wide adoption of TGP (Tracking Gate-line in Pixel), which moves the driving circuitry from the borders of the display to in between the pixels, allowing for narrow bezels.

 In 2016, Panasonic developed IPS LCDs with a contrast ratio of 1,000,000:1, rivaling OLEDs.
 This technology was later put into mass production as dual layer, dual panel or LMCL (Light Modulating Cell Layer) LCDs.
 The technology uses 2 liquid crystal layers instead of one, and may be used along with a mini-LED backlight and quantum dot sheets.

+LCDs with quantum dot enhancement film or quantum dot color filters were introduced from 2015 to 2018.
+Quantum dots receive blue light from a backlight and convert it to light that allows LCD panels to offer better color reproduction.
+Quantum dot color filters are manufactured using photoresists containing quantum dots instead of colored pigments, and the quantum dots can have a special structure to improve their application onto the color filter.
+Quantum dot color filters offer superior light transmission over quantum dot enhancement films.

+2020s

+In the 2020s, China became the largest manufacturer of LCDs and Chinese firms had a 40% share of the global market.
+Chinese firms that increased their production to high levels included BOE Technology, TCL-CSOT, TIANMA, and Visionox.
+Local governments had a significant role in this growth, including as a result of their investments in LCD manufacturers via state-owned investment companies.
+China had previously imported significant amounts of LCDs, and the growth of its LCD industry decreased prices for other consumer products that use LCDs and led to growth in other sectors like mobile phones.

 Illumination

-Since LCDs produce no light of their own, they require external light to produce a visible image.
+LCDs do not produce light on their own, so they require external light to produce a visible image.
 In a transmissive type of LCD, the light source is provided at the back of the glass stack and is called a backlight.
 Active-matrix LCDs are almost always backlit.
-Passive LCDs may be backlit but many use a reflector at the back of the glass stack to utilize ambient light.
+Passive LCDs may be backlit but many are reflective as they use a reflective surface or film at the back of the glass stack to utilize ambient light.
 Transflective LCDs combine the features of a backlit transmissive display and a reflective display.

 The common implementations of LCD backlight technology are: